Corporate Governance Report

 The RNC handles both nominating and remuneration matters of the Company.
 With regards to nominating matters, the RNC pursuant to its written terms of reference shall:

-(a) establish procedures for and make recommendations to the Board on all Board appointments and reappointments and on relevant matters relating to the succession plans of the Board;
+- establish procedures for and make recommendation to the Board on all Board appointments including appointment and/or replacement of the Chairman of the Board, CEO and key management personnel and re-appointments and on relevant matters relating to the succession plans of the Board;

-Currently, none of the Directors hold excessive number of board representations.
-Nonetheless, the Board has set the maximum number of listed company board representations each Director may hold to be eight (8).
+Currently, none of the Directors hold an excessive number of board representations.
+Nonetheless, the Board has set the maximum number of listed company board representations each Director may hold to be ﬁve (5).
 When a Director has multiple board representations, the RNC also considers whether or not the Director is able to and has adequately carried out his duties as a Director of the Company.
-The RNC is satisfied that sufficient time and attention has been given by the Directors to the affairs of the Company, notwithstanding that some of the Directors have multiple board
+The RNC is satisﬁed that sufﬁcient time and attention has been given by the Directors to the affairs of the Company, notwithstanding that some of the Directors have multiple board representations.

 The listed company directorships and principal commitments* of the Directors are set out in the table below: